georgedouzas/georgedouzas.github.io/src/content/project/clustering-based-oversampling/index.md

 # Imbalance Ratio: 1.0
 ```

-As expected, the default behaviour of the `GeometricSMOTE` instance is to generate the apropriate number of minority class instances so that the resampled dataset is perfeclty balanced.
+As expected, the default behavior of the oversampler is to generate the appropriate number of minority class instances so that the resampled dataset is perfectly balanced.

 #### Performance on out-of-sample data

 As I mentioned above, training a classifier on imbalanced data may result in suboptimal performance on out-of-sample data.
-The function `calculate_cv_scores` calculates the average 10-fold cross-validation geometric mean and accuracy scores across 100 runs of a decision tree classifier:
+The function `calculate_cv_scores` calculates the average 10-fold cross-validation geometric mean and accuracy scores across 100 runs of a decision tree classifier that is optionally combined to an oversampler through a pipeline:

 ```python
 # Imports